drseg/swift-fsm/README.md

 }
 ```

-If the `if/else` block were evaluated at runtime, this would indeed be a useful syntax.
+If the `if/else` block were evaluated by the FSM at transition time, this would indeed be a useful syntax.
 However what we are really doing inside these blocks is *compiling* our state transition table.
-The use of `if` and `else` in this manner are therefore akin to the conditional compilation statements `#if/#else` - based on a value at compile time, either one transition or the other will be compiled into the table, and the other one will be omitted entirely.
+The use of `if` and `else` in this manner is more akin to the conditional compilation statements `#if/#else` - based on a value defined at compile time, either one transition or the other will be selected and only that transition will be added to the table.

-As it is almost impossible that one would want to make such a statement to the FSM compiler, this syntax is disallowed entirely.

-If you *do* have a use for this, please open an issue and let me know.
-See the [Expanded Syntax][26] section for alternative syntax that enables runtime rather than compile time conditional statements.
+If you *do* have a use for this kind of conditional compilation, please open an issue and let me know.
+See the [Expanded Syntax][26] section for alternative syntax that enables the FSM to evaluate conditional statements at transition time.

 ### Runtime Errors